CookiesServices/ISO/README.md

 ## <a id="enhancements"></a>:pushpin: 〢 Todo/Enhancements ##

-- [ ] Clean builder and obfusecate the code before compliling
+- [x] Clean builder and obfusecate the code before compliling
+- [ ] Add network attack commands and network scanner
+- [ ] Maybe remote import the client commands
+- [ ] Client will backdoor itself into the target machine making the payload run on startup and undeleteable